milochen0418/bash-gallery-http-server/README.md

 # Purpose of  bash-gallery-http-server project
 In nodejs, you can use $ http-server  to open currently folder
 In the project bash-gallery-http-server, we let you do gallery-http-server to show gallery of your photos on web
+The basn command have been tested on Ubuntu 16.04, Ubuntu 16.10 & Ubuntu 18.04.
+That's work fine
 # Installation
 $ sudo ./install.sh